Ard3ny/ard3ny.github.io/_posts/2024-09-22-Update-WSL2-kernel-to-6-6-x.md

 ## Update

-Only follow this post if you need kernel 6.6.
+> Only follow this post if you need kernel 6.6.
 If you plan on playing with cilium/eBPF or you don't need any specific feature from newer kernel go with 5.15.x.
+{: .prompt-info }

-I've created tutorial on that [here] (https://blog.thetechcorner.sk/posts/Install-Cilium-under-WSL2-with-minikube)
+I've created tutorial on that [here](https://blog.thetechcorner.sk/posts/Install-Cilium-under-WSL2-with-minikube/)

 ## Introduction
 A few days ago, I wanted to update my linux kernel running under WSL to a newer 6.x version, because I saw they have already published 6.6.36.6 on their [microsoft WSL2 github](https://github.com/microsoft/WSL2-Linux-Kernel/releases) and I was running just 5.15.x.